Take it easy and head off the beaten track

 Spring water flows from stone fountains surrounded by old wooden haylofts, decorated balconies and barrel vaults.
 Although the innovations of the modern world have crept slowly into the villages of Trentino, their authentic local spirit has remained intact.
 Going for a walk through the narrow paved streets is like stepping back in time.

 #3 - Every village has its own traits

 The villages of Trentino have a lot in common, including all of the qualities listed above, but each one also has its own distinctive features.

 For example, Mezzano is famous for the way in which its wood piles have evolved into works of art, while Canale di Tenno’s medieval structure can still be seen today.
 Meanwhile, Rango and San Lorenzo in Banale are havens of personal well-being at the foot of the Brenta Dolomites, Bondone combines the marvels of a lake and the mountains, and the people of Vigo still speak the ancient language known as Ladin.

 #4 - See some of the most beautiful villages in Italy

 Ten different places in Trentino have been officially included on the list of the most beautiful villages in Italy by the Borghi Più Belli d’Italia association.

-The stunning spots in question are: Canale di Tenno, which is just up the road from Lake Garda; San Lorenzo in Banale and Rango, which are the gateways to the Brenta Dolomites; Vigo, in the heart of the Dolomites in the Val di Fassa; Bondone, which looks out over Lake Idro; Mezzano, at the foot of the Pale di San Martino, Luserna, a village perched in the mountains and Pieve Tesino, the birthplace of Alcide De Gasperi; Borgo Valsugana, on the banks of the Brenta and Caldes and Ossana, in the heart of the Val di Sole
+The stunning spots in question are: Canale di Tenno, which is just up the road from Lake Garda; San Lorenzo in Banale and Rango, which are the gateways to the Brenta Dolomites; Vigo, in the heart of the Dolomites in the Val di Fassa; Bondone, which looks out over Lake Idro; Mezzano, at the foot of the Pale di San Martino, Luserna, a village perched in the mountains; Pieve Tesino, the birthplace of Alcide De Gasperi; Borgo Valsugana, on the banks of the Brenta and Caldes and Ossana, in the heart of the Val di Sole

 #5 - The natural surroundings